Skip to navigation Skip to content

 • are or have been married or in a registered relationship

-• are or have been a member of a couple for at least 1 year, or 6 months in exceptional circumstances
+• are or have been a member of a couple for at least one year, or 6 months in exceptional circumstances

-• have had a dependent child.
-Note: If they currently have a dependent child in their care, the '21 and over' (common) DSP rate will be paid automatically when the dependent child details are recorded
+Note: if they currently have a dependent child in their care, the '21 years and over' common pension rate (referred to as 'adult pension rate' in this file) will be paid automatically when the dependent child details are recorded

 • are an orphan